veerdonk/exon_skipping/README.md

-# Exon-skipping in EB genes
+# Analyzing naturally ocurring exon skipping in COL7A1
-## README is a work in progress...

 ### About the project
 The code for my graduation project "Analyzing naturally ocurring exon skipping in COL7A1" is stored in this repository.
 During this project I investigated the possibility of using online RNA-seq data repositories like recount2 to find skipped exons in COL7A1.
 The data I collected was then used to generate predictive data on the ease of artificially skipping exons using AONs.